justinrubek/bomper/README.md

 Run the command with the args `--help` to view the instructions.

+See bomper's `cog.toml` and `bomper.toml` for a working example of bomper in use.
+When running `cog bump` bomper is invoked which updates the files as part of the version bump commit.

 ## Contributing

 The main dependency for working on this project is nix.